runtimeverification/kontrol-demo/README.md

         assertEq(erc20.balanceOf(alice), amount);
     }
 ```
-Property Verification using KEVM
+Property Verification using Kontrol
 --------------------------------

-With KEVM installed, you'll also have the option to do property verification!
+With Kontrol installed, you'll also have the option to do property verification!
 This is a big step up in assurance from property testing, but is more computationally expensive, and often requires manual intervention.
 Be advised that these tests usually have a longer execution time (~20 mins to an hour and a half), depending on the machine and the complexity of the test.

-### Build KEVM Definition
+### Build Kontrol Definition

-First, we need to build the KEVM definition for this Foundry property test suite:
+First, we need to build the Kontrol definition for this Foundry property test suite:

 ```sh
 kevm foundry-kompile --require lemmas.k --module-import ERC20:DEMO-LEMMAS